 Some of the Sub-Funds may invest in so-called Rule 144A securities, which are securities that are not required to be registered for resale in the United States under an exemption pursuant to Section 144A of the 1933 Act ("Rule 144A Securities"), but can be sold in the United States to certain institutional buyers.
-A Sub-Fund may invest in Rule 144A Securities, provided that such securities are traded on the US OTC Fixed Income Securities market.
-Such securities shall be considered as transferable securities within the meaning of point 1 of the table "General Investment Restrictions and Eligible Assets for UCITS Funds".
-Any Rule 144A Securities not traded on the US OTC Fixed Income Securities market would be considered as newly issued transferable securities within the meaning of point 1 mentioned above, provided that the securities are issued with registration rights pursuant to which such securities may be registered under the 1933 Act.
-In the event that any such securities are not registered under the 1933 Act within one year of issue, such registered under considered as falling under point 3 of the table "General Investment Restrictions and Eligible Assets for UCITS Funds" and subject to the 10% limit of the net assets of the Sub-Fund applicable to the category of securities referred to therein.
+A Sub-Fund may invest in Rule 144A Securities, provided that such securities are traded on the US OTC Fixed Income Securities within the meaning of point 1 of the table "General Investment Restrictions and Eligible Assets for UCITS Funds".
+Any Rule 144A Securities not traded on the US OTC Fixed Income Securities within the meaning of point 1 of the table "General Investment Restrictions and Eligible Assets for UCITS Funds".
+Any Rule 144A Securities not traded on the US OTC Fixed Income Securities within the meaning of point 1 mentioned above, provided that the securities are issued with registration rights pursuant to which such securities may be registered under the 1933 Act.

+In the event that any such securities are not registered under the 1933 Act within one year of issue, such securities shall be considered as falling under point 3 of the table "General Investment Restrictions and Eligible Assets for UCITS Funds" and subject to the 10% limit of the net assets of the Sub-Fund applicable to the category of securities referred to therein.